 - 4 cups baby spinach leaves

-- 3 cups frozen raspberries, defrosted (or fresh, if preferred) *strawberries can be substituted
+- 3 cups frozen raspberries, defrosted (fresh fruit, if preferred) *strawberries can be substituted

 - ¼ cup agave syrup